vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

-Vipps also has an extremely low fraud rate, as it is impossible to pay with a card that has been invalidated in any way by the issuer, and all users has to log into Vipps with their BankID verified identity.
+Vipps also has an extremely low fraud rate, as it is impossible to pay with a card that has been invalidated in any way by the issuer, and all users has to log into Vipps with their BankID verified identity to use their card.

 ### Is there an API for retrieving information about a Vipps user?